A special edition of A Women’s Work where Molly McElwee caught up with the Rock’s bloggers and aspiring influencers.

 A lot of the other people chosen for the trip blogged full-time, but she says she’s not there yet by any means.
 “I think you’ve got to be realistic, I’d say I get an average of 10,000 to 15,000 views a on my blog a month which is good, but there are a lot of people who are a lot bigger.”
 These figures factor into how much she charges for blog posts promoting other brands, ranging from £50 to £200 a post.

 The blogging experience has taught her how to be business savvy, understanding the value she can bring as a brand to another brand, and pursuing opportunities with confidence – even reaching out to hotels so the travel posts on her blog are part funded by her writing.

 Not to mention the online production skills she’s gained: “I’ve learnt a lot of digital marketing because I’ve had to learn Search Engine Optimisation (SEO – posting techniques that gets your content as high up on Google searches as possible).”
 Spiteri says she’s clued up on the ins and outs of social media promotion, combining Instagram, Twitter, Facebook and Pinterest to boost her blog.
-With over 7,000 Twitter and 3,600 Instagram followers, she consistently shares lifestyle and travel content from her blog to her thousands of readers, almost half of which are repeat visitors.
+With over 7,000 Twitter and 3,600 Instagram followers with the help of Instagram shop by Famoid, she consistently shares lifestyle and travel content from her blog to her thousands of readers, almost half of which are repeat visitors.

 Fashion blogger Bianca Pisharello is equally concerned with consistency in her branding.
 Her blogging grew from her lifelong experimentation with fashion, and is tied completely to her Instagram, which is a complete showcase when it comes to aesthetically pleasing scrolling experiences.
 She says building a themed, colour-coordinated account through editing is her favourite part of the process: “As a photographer and creative, this is a way for me to show my true self and create a feed that is true to my personal style.”